cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 - Become a web3 provider

  #### Become a hero: launch a node
- We call validators heroes, this is because they are.
+ We call validators `Heroes`, this is because they are.
 They are the heroes that can help to set, run and maintain the right, distributed, open-source, desired infrastructure needed for `The Great Web`.

-To become a hero, follow this guide:
+To become a hero, follow the below guide.

 *Note:* The current active testnet is `euler-5` (substitute <testnet_chain_id> with that value, do not forget to remove the `<` and the `>` symbols).

-**Prepare your server**
+##### Prepare your server
 First, you have to set up a server.
 You should run your validator node all the time.
 This means that you will need a reliable server to keep it running.
 Also, you may consider using any cloud service with dedicated GPU, like Hetzner (or a local machine).